apache/iceberg/site/README.md

  1. [`docs`](https://github.com/apache/iceberg/tree/docs) - contains the state of the documenation source files (`/docs`) during release.
 These versions are mounted at the `/site/docs/docs/<version>` directory at build time.
  1. [`javadoc`](https://github.com/apache/iceberg/tree/javadoc) - contains prior statically generated versions of the javadocs mounted at `/site/docs/javadoc/<version>` directory at  build time.

 The `latest` version, is a soft link to the most recent [semver version](https://semver.org/) in the `docs` branch.
-The `nightly` version, is a soft link to the current local state of the `/docs` markdown files..
+The `nightly` version, is a soft link to the current local state of the `/docs` markdown files.

 The docs are built, run, and released using [make](https://www.gnu.org/software/make/manual/make.html).
 The [Makefile](Makefile) and the [common shell script](dev/common.sh) support the following command: